tinkerlev/Cybersecurity-Portfolio/ClickHouse Cloud XSS Testing/README.md

 1. Start by reviewing the [`payloads.txt`](payloads.txt) file to understand the payloads used and their context.
 2. Move on to the [`report.txt`](report.txt) file for a comprehensive explanation of the findings, the impact of the vulnerabilities, and actionable recommendations.
-3. Explore the [`screenshots/`](screenshots/) folder for visual proof of the vulnerabilities in action.

 ---